Warbling white-eye: Description

 The warbling white-eye is olive green on its back, from anterior to posterior, and is pale green on its underside.
 Its feet, legs, and bill range from black to brown.
 It has a green forehead and a yellow throat.
 The white-eye has rounded wings and a long, slender bill – both of which indicate this bird to be very acrobatic.
 Its wings are dark brown but outlined in green.
-Like other white-eyes, this species exhibits the distinctive white eyering that gives it its name (mejiro also meaning "white eye" in Japanese).
+Like other white-eyes, this species exhibits the distinctive white eyering that gives it its name (mejiro, as the bird is known in Japan, translates to "white eye").
 Adults range from 4 to 4.5 in in length, and weigh between 9.75 and 12.75 grams.

 Behavior

 This bird species is rarely found on the ground.
 It is a very sociable species that may form flocks with other species, in which the birds form groups to forage during flight; white-eyes only flock with birds of other species outside of the breeding season.
 Allopreening – the art of cleaning, grooming, and maintaining parts of the body – is extremely common.
 Interspecific allopreening (between different species) has been observed in captivity.
 While sociable, however, the white-eye typically forms monogamous relationships with mates – it has only one mate at any one time.

 Social hierarchy in a flock is established through physical displays.
 Some of these displays are not sex dependent, such as wing flicks exposing the underwing, wing flutters and vibrations, as well as open beak displays and beak snaps (rapid shutting of the beak to make a snapping noise).
 During breeding seasons, however, males establish territories via the sex-specific activity of singing loudly.
 Males will fend off intruders of the same species, yet will allow other species of birds to nest inside of their territory.